liyanakhrl/client/README.md

 # Client
-This is angular app developed by Liyana Khairul to demonstrate authentication and basic CRUD web application.
+This isAngular app developed by Liyana Khairul to demonstrate authentication and basic CRUD web application.
 The client app listen to port 8081.
-In order to receive data from server, we need to run the server project which listen to port 8081.
+In order to receive data from server, we need to run the server project(port 8080) and the client project should listen to port 8081

 ## Features
 - Login